martin-ev/Who-feeds-the-world/index.md

 <div style="float: left; width: 45%; margin: 5% 5% 5% 5%; min-width: 300px;" w3-include-html="plots/shippingcontainer.html"></div>

-Even though many **animal rights activists** are strongly campaigning against it, **millions of live animals** are being transported in gruesome conditions around the world every year.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Even though many **animal rights activists** are strongly campaigning against it, **millions of live animals** are being transported in gruesome conditions around the world every year.
 Their final destination is usually the slaughterhouse.
 When countries income level rises, the **demand for meat** increases with it.
 Meat consumption is regarded as a symbol of wealth across cultures.
 The economic benefits of transporting the animals alive is twofold: on one hand, the costs are reduced, since the it is more **expensive to keep the meat frozen** during transport and on the other hand, consumers usually prefer their meat as fresh as possible.
 The live trade industry is booming so it's no surprise that many of the strongest features identified by our model come from it.

 <div style="clear: left; width: 100%;"></div>